rhubarbgroup/email-address-encoder/readme.txt

 = How can I make sure the plugin works? =

-You can use the "Page Scanner" found under _Settings -> Email Encoder_ to test if your email addresses are protected.
-Alternatively, you can look at the "page source" if your site. **Please note Chrome's Developer Tools, Safari's Web Inspector and others, because they decode decimal and hexadecimal entities into plain text.**
+You can use the "Page Scanner" found under _Settings -> Email Encoder_ to see whether all your email addresses are protected.
+Alternatively, you can manually look at the "page source" of your site.

+**Please note:** Chrome's Developer Tools, Safari's Web Inspector and others automatically decode decimal and hexadecimal entities, you need to look at the "plain HTML source code".

 = How can I filter other parts of my site? =